St. Joseph's Parish (Ottawa)

-St. Joseph's Parish is a Roman Catholic parish church located in Ottawa, Ontario, Canada.
+St. Joseph's Parish is a Roman Catholic parish in Ottawa, Ontario, Canada.
 It is an Anglophone congregation located very near its partner parish, the Francophone Église Sacré-Cœur.
-The church is administered by the Missionary Oblates of Mary Immaculate (OMI), while under the ownership of the Archdiocese of Ottawa-Cornwall.
+The church and parish are administered by the Missionary Oblates of Mary Immaculate (OMI), while under the ownership of the Archdiocese of Ottawa-Cornwall.
+The congregation's home is at St. Joseph's Church, which shares the same titular patron saint.